 Walking out of a Costa Coffee, I stood in front of a glass door, waiting for it to automatically slide open.
 I waved my hands.
 I shimmied to the left.
 I shimmied to the right.
-I realised this was not a door and felt stupid.
+I finally realised that this was not a door.

 This happens all too often in the real world and we blame ourselves.

-This is bad user experience in the real world and it happens all the time but we don't think about it that way.
-We blame the user.
+This is bad user experience and it happens all the time.
+We just don't think of it that way and blame the user.
 We call them stupid (sorry Lou) and ignore the cause of the problem, in this case an incorrect order of events.

 Why do we feel stupid?